 because the coupling vertex appears only in this combination for the Higgs portal main processes.
 As we discussed in Sec.~\ref{sec:model}, the Higgs mixing is constrained as $\alpha \lesssim 0.1$ for $m_{\phi} \gtrsim 10$ GeV and $\alpha \lesssim 10^{-4}$ for $m_{\phi} \lesssim$ several GeV.

-In Fig.~\ref{fig:verylight_results}, the contours of $\Omega h^2=0.12$ are shown with bluish curves for some $m_N$ and for two sets of $\alpha$ and $m_{\phi}$.
-Two black solid and one black dashed curves are contours of $\Delta N_{\mathrm{eff}}= 0.5, 0.2$ and $0.06$ from top to bottom, respectively.
-The excluded region by the horizontal branch star and the red giant star constraints are shaded with orange and brown, respectively.
-In the left panel, three lines of $\Omega_N h^2\simeq 0.12$ is shown for $m_N=0.1,1$ and $10$ GeV.
+In Fig.~\ref{fig:verylight_results} the contours of $\Omega h^2=0.12$ are shown with bluish curves for some $m_N$ and for two sets of $\alpha$ and $m_{\phi}$.
+Two black solid and one black dashed curves are contours of $\Delta N_{\mathrm{eff}}= 0.5, 0.2$, and $0.06$ from top to bottom, respectively.
+We note that extra relativistic degrees of freedom with $ 0.2 \lesssim \Delta N_{\mathrm{eff}} \lesssim 0.5$ would be favored to relax the so-called Hubble tension~\cite{Planck:2018vyg,Seto:2021xua,Seto:2021tad} and that $\Delta N_{\mathrm{eff}}= 0.06$ is the expected reach of the future experiment CMB-S4~\cite{Abazajian:2019eic}.
+The excluded region by the horizontal branch star and the red giant star constraints are shaded with orange and brown, respectively~\cite{Redondo:2013lna,Heeck:2014zfa}.
+In the left panel, three lines of $\Omega_N h^2\simeq 0.12$ are shown for $m_N=0.1,1$, and $10$ GeV.
 The uneven intervals are due to the change of available modes.
-Namely, for a smaller $m_N$, the pair production mode with heavy SM fermion initial states are suppressed at $T \sim m_N$.
+Namely, for a smaller $m_N$, the pair-production mode with heavy SM fermion initial states are suppressed at $T \sim m_N$.
 The right plot is an example with smaller $m_{\phi}$ and $\alpha$.
-In this case, the larger $m_N > \mathcal{O}(10)$ GeV is required to reproduce desired DM abundance, because the production cross section is strongly suppressed by the tiny mixing $\alpha$.
-We note that extra relativistic degrees of freedom with $ 0.2 \lesssim \Delta N_{\mathrm{eff}} \lesssim 0.5$ would be favored to relax the so-called Hubble tension~\cite{Planck:2018vyg,Seto:2021xua,Seto:2021tad}.
+In this case, the larger $m_N > \mathcal{O}(10)$ GeV is required to reproduce the desired DM abundance, because the production cross section is strongly suppressed by the tiny mixing $\alpha$.